 Intersecting Space Construction by Ryoji Goto

-There is definitely a feeling of energy emanating from this group and, also, feeling of power created by unity.
+There is a feeling of energy emanating from this group and, also, a feeling of power created by unity.

 Sphere Within Sphere by Arnaldo Pomodoro

-Sphere Within Sphere by Arnaldo Pomodoro is one of the more famous designs at Hakone Open Air Musuem.
+Sphere Within Sphere by Arnaldo Pomodoro is one of the more famous designs at the Hakone Open Air Museum.

 The surface of the sphere is brightly polished and can be spotted from a far distance gleaming in the sun.
 As you come closer, you notice that there is a tear in the perfect orb.
 It looks like a part of it was either ripped out or torn away.
 The tear exposes the interior with another sphere inside.
 It looks like a world within the world.